 In order to change your attitude from apathetic or apprehensive to proactive, you must first understand your emotions and preconceived feelings.
 “We pick up emotional messages about money from a very young age — long before we understand what money is,” says Tana Gildea, CFPR, CPA, and author of “The Graduate’s Guide to Money.”
 Ask yourself: “How do you feel about money?
 About your ability to earn it, save it, manage it wisely?
 If you don’t feel positive, you are not going to have a very positive experience in your financial life,” she says.

-The goal is to get to a place where you actively care about finances and don’t feel a sense of guilt for doing so.
+The goal is to get to a place where you actively care about finances, and may actually find you enjoy tracking your expenses and budgeting.
 “You must control your money on a constant, day-to-day basis, and once you start doing this, you should never stop,” Daniel Trezub, founder of SaveWithDan.ca, says.
 “The feeling of being in control of your money and your life is priceless.”

 Learn: How to Talk About Money

 Of course, talking about money — with a spouse or a parent, for example — is often harder than thinking about it.
 But it must be done.
 Money communication expert Syble Solomon, a member of the Financial Therapy Association, says that most couples talk about money only when they’re in crisis situations, if at all.